-The alarm goes off at 7am, and I roll over to continue sleeping in my comfy bed just a little longer.
-After my crazy long day combining two stages yesterday, I am planning to have a relaxing morning and make a late start back on the trail.
+The alarm goes off at 7am and I roll over to continue sleeping in my comfy bed just a little longer.
+After my crazy long day combining two stages of the TMB yesterday, I am planning to have a relaxing morning and make a late start back on the trail.
 I’m hoping to combine stages 5, 6 & 7 over the next two days to arrive a day early in Champex, Switzerland, so I need all the rest I can get.

 I’m staying in a cute little marmotte-decorated B&B with my friend Katy, and when we do get up, it’s to go down the hall to the breakfast that the Italian grandma running the hotel has prepared for us.
 After a delicious spread of breads and croissants and yogurts and juices, we set out for the main attraction― Aiguille du Midi.